Cal Raleigh Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees' 3.73 team ERA ranks sixth among all league pitching staffs.
+- The Yankees' 3.74 team ERA ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to give up 60 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Yankees pitchers combine to rank 14th in baseball in home runs allowed (61 total, 1.1 per game).

-- In his last time out on Tuesday, May 16, the righty tossed three scoreless innings against the Toronto Blue Jays without surrendering a hit.
+- His most recent appearance was on Wednesday against the Baltimore Orioles, when the left-hander went six innings, surrendering four earned runs while allowing five hits.

-- The 30-year-old has amassed an ERA of 3.75, with 9.2 strikeouts per nine innings, in nine games this season.
-Opponents have a .165 batting average against him.
+- The 28-year-old has amassed an ERA of 5.30, with 8.8 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.